sharetribe/flex-docs/src/docs/operator-guides-concepts/feature-knowledge-base/index.md

 <info>

 The knowledge base currently contains only a subset of features commonly built in Flex marketplaces.
-If you’re looking for a particular feature, but do not see it on this list, it is likely we have not added it yet.
+If you’re looking for a particular feature, but do not see it on this list, it is likely we have not added it to the knowledge base yet, but most likely it is still fully doable.
 Please feel free to reach out to hello@sharetribe.com if you have any questions about possibilities, complexities, and approaches of the features you have in mind for your marketplace.

 </info>